Rogue-Jaeger/Competitive-Programming/README.md

 9. In binary search the final index points to the number just greater or smaller than the searched for number.
 10. Through scanf you cannot input string type you have to declare a character array to do so and the input method is scanf("%s", n), notice there is no & before n.
 To get size of string in c strlen().
 11. Cannot compare long long and int type in min or max function.
+12. Doing (+ 1) operation is any easy way to perform ceil functionality in integer division where you'll have to divide by 2; -- See same commit to find code where used.